 While the technical side of using a camera is usually the most overwhelming thing for a new photographer to think about, it’s actually one of the easiest things to master.
 All it takes is a bit of study and practice.

-If you’ve never looked into getting out of ‘Auto’ on your camera, then terms like ISO, aperture, white balance and shutter speed will seem completely foreign.
-I’ve actually written a much more detailed post about what all these mean, which will be published very soon, but for now let me do a very brief run down on these to help you.
+If you’ve never looked into getting out of ‘Auto mode’ on your camera, then terms like ISO, aperture, white balance and shutter speed will seem completely foreign.

 If you want the background blurry in your photo, you’ll want a wide aperture.
 If you want everything in focus, you’ll want a low aperture.

 Shutter speed is pretty straight forward – how long it takes for your shutter to open and close.
-This allows you to freeze a frame, or capture motion blur.
+This allows you to freeze a frame, or introduce motion blur.

-There is no ‘perfect setting’ for aperture, ISO and shutter speed.
+There is no ‘perfect setting’ for aperture, ISO and shutter.
 It all depends on what you are trying to photograph and the style you’re going for.

 Luckily most decent digital cameras have two little tools that will let you play around figure out how all three work together – manual mode and histograms.